SebaTheProgrammer/GTA-Remake/README.md

  I first thought about how we even drive a car.
 What are the main rules?
  - Don't hit anyone.
 (Obviously)
- - Give cars comming from the right priority
+ - Give cars comming from the right priority (In my country)
  - And stop at traffic lights (Marked as extra, if I had more time)

 So, why couldn't I just make those simple behaviours?
 Would that work?
-Well yes and no. Driving is so a complex mechanic, but the only possibility to make this work in such a small time frame is to simplify it.
+Well yes and no. Driving is such a complex mechanic, but the only possibility to make this work in a small time frame is to simplify it.

 Every car in the real world is different, of course I need to implement that.
 In my game, every car has a different speed, acceleration/slowing speed and mass.
 This was a subtle nice touch!

+For now it works:
+They don't hit pedastrians, other cars, or you.
+They each have a different driving path.
+The downside is, they turn directly 90 degrees for making a turn.
+So if a car is driving there, they crash..
+It's funny to see, or see them fly away because of that.
+It's a cartoony game so why not.